Unbiased Sliced Wasserstein Kernels for High-Quality Audio Captioning: Experiments

 Table~\ref{tab:abla_metric} shows the ablation study on choosing similarity metrics for measuring audio and caption similarity.
 The~\acrshort{dtw} and soft-~\acrshort{dtw} are ineffective in measuring the similarity across acoustic and linguistic modality.
 Therefore, there is a decrease in performance compared with the baseline method with beam search decoding.
 The hypothesis is that the constraint for monotonic alignment between acoustic and linguistic embedding is too strict for measuring the distance between two modalities.
 Our score and the Wasserstein distance relax the monotonic alignment constraint when computing cross-modality similarity.
 Both our score and the Wasserstein distance are equipped with the positional embedding to consider temporal information when measuring similarity across modalities.
 Relaxing the monotonic alignment and incorporating positional embedding(PE) shows a significant performance gain regarding METEOR and SPICE metrics with the Wasserstein distance, $0.254$ to $0.262$ and $0.186$ to $0.194$, respectively.
 Although the Wasserstein distance with positional embedding is effective in measuring acoustic and linguistic similarity, it possesses a weakness: the dimensionality curse.
 Thus, there is still a gap in calculating similarity across acoustic and linguistic modalities.
 As mentioned in~\citep{nguyen2022revisiting,nietert2022statistical, nadjahi2020statistical}, the sliced Wasserstein does not suffer from the dimensionality curse.
 The performance of the~\acrshort{usw} score acquires a performance gain with all evaluation metrics, which reflects that the sliced Wasserstein with positional embedding is the most effective score for computing audio and caption similarity.
-The ablation study on the number of Monte Carlo samples $L$ for estimating the~\acrshort{usw} is shown in Table~\ref{tab:abl_L} in Appendix~\ref{sec:appendix_abl}.